sigau/easy_irods_commands/README.md

 ```

 ### SEARCH_NAME : SEARCH FOR IRODS OBJECT BASED ON (PARTS) OF THE OBJECT NAME
-If you forget to associated metadata to your object you can find them later by making query based on there name or a part of it. the comand *search_name* take as argument an option that can be **[f]** for a irods file and **[C]** for an irods folder, and t
+If you forget to associated metadata to your object, you can find them later by making query based on their name or a part of it.
+The command *search_name* take as argument an option that can be **[f]** for an irods file and **[C]** for an irods folder, and then you will be asked to give your query where **%** can be use as a wildcard.

 ```
 ### FIND ALL THE ".fast5" FILES ON IRODS